the short story of how a seemingly implausible idea has become a philadelphia institution

 As we are about to celebrate fifteen years of duross & langel, I was reminded that not everyone is familiar with how the whole thing came-to-be.
 Made me think that perhaps it’s time to write the basic framework of who we were, are and strive to be.
 To the best of my recollection, here we go.

 The business grew quickly.
 I worked a million hours.
 James went to work for IKEA but kept the books for D&L. By this time we were married and building a life together.
 Though he offered ideas and feedback, James pretty much kept to his lane.
-It was my job to build the business and it’s profile as these two married gays who created a concept.
-Anything that would get people to notice the shop.
-However, since I was the creator and the face of the company, I got the lion’s share of the press.
-Much as I tried to shift the me into we, life has it’s own rhythms and what people want to write about is out of my control.
+It was my job to build the business and it’s profile.
+Turns out we made better copy as two married gays who created a concept venture.
+We were delighted for anything that would get people to notice the shop.
+Eventually however, as the creator and the face of the company, I got the lion’s share of the press.
 To be quite honest, my ego never minded.
-With a highly competitive husband who liked to “win” I would happily acquiesce to his requirements in order to maintain a happy marriage, but where duross & langel was concerned, I wasn’t budging.
-Skip to the end of the end of that story, I loved my work.
+James was a highly competitive husband who liked to “win”.
+I would happily acquiesce to his requirements in order to maintain a happy marriage but where duross & langel was concerned, not so much.
+Skip to the end of the end of that story..
+I loved my work.
 I loved my husband.
-But the marriage had run it’s course.
-At the close I just wanted three things: a divorce, sole custody of the dogs, and the majority share of the company I had built.
+The marriage had run it’s course.
+At the close I just wanted three things: a divorce, sole custody of the dogs, and the majority share of the company.

-If you understand the nature of our business today, it is focused around Sarah and myself.
+If you understand the nature of our business today, it is focused around the product.
+Sarah and I definitely are a story, but it’s the story of the last thirteen years together working, sacrificing and growing our little enterprise.
 Sarah is now the one who runs the show while I pretty much stay in my lane and spew ideas.
 As my business partner and the one who interfaces with all aspects of our clients, Sarah now filters my ideas into something that will possibly work or be left on the mat.
-By diminishing James’ role and shares, I’ve been able to carve out an equal partnership with the person I am truly married to through this venture.
+It has been an amazing experience to carve out an equal partnership with Sarah, the person I find myself married to in this venture.

-The most difficult moments for us come when someone asks about our business plan.
+The most difficult moments for us come when someone asks about our business plan which, truth be told, is a highly inappropriate subject to broach, especially when standing in the middle of our store.
 “Well don’t you want more stores?
 I should think you’d want to grow.
 Don’t you want to be successful?
 You know what you should do?”
-I don’t think people realize how much judgement they throw in a query or statement like that.
-What we don’t say is that sometimes we are offered massive sums of money to do things that would drastically change the nature of our lives.
-But you know what?
+It’s the business world equivalent to asking for dick pics.
+I don’t think people realize how screwed up it is to invade, question and judge the private plans of a small business owner.
+What we don’t say is that sometimes we are offered massive sums of money to do things that would drastically change the nature of our lives but thus far, VETO.
 Sarah and I like our lives.
 We like our vibe.
 We enjoy the simplicities and complexities of our daily life as is.
 We make enough money to pay the bills, take care of our staff, travel and put some away.
-We are focused on improving the daily life of ourselves, our staff and of our communities.
+We are focused on improving our daily lives, a commitment to our staff and to our communities.
 We are intentional about the way we move our lives and the way we run our business.
-What we value may not be considered to be the traditional model of success, but the whole point of working for ourselves is to create an environment where the business can be a refection of our lives and our values.
+It’s not that we are opposed to expansion, just that we have yet to find the right fit.
+And the whole point of working for ourselves is to create an environment where the business can be a refection of our lives and our values and do daily what makes us happy.
 Or so we believe.
-One of the more sobering things about being an entrepreneur for this long is having seen how many seemingly successful businesses have simply gone under.
-The bottom line is this: we don’t believe that on our dying day we will be wishing we worked more hours and screwed over more people so that we could have more notoriety and make a bit more coin.
+One of the more sobering things about having been an entrepreneur for the last twenty-five years is seeing how many seemingly successful businesses, some encumbered with anachronistic eighties values and millennial MBAs, while others simply not viable in today’s economy, have gone out of business.
+Sarah and I do not believe that on our dying day we will be wishing we worked more hours or screwed over anyone so that we could have notoriety and make a bit more coin.